 Banking and finance

-We advise private clients and medium-sized and large companies as well as credit institutions and public authorities on issues of finance and banking law.
-Our experience extends from out-of-court assessments and representations of interest to representations before courts and in administrative proceedings.
-In the Banking and Finance Group we work with lawyers from other disciplines to provide our clients with fully integrated advice.
+We advise private clients, medium-sized and large companies as well as credit institutions and public authorities on issues of banking and finance law – from out-of-court assessments to representation before the courts and in administrative proceedings.
+We work in close collaboration with the other Practice Groups within our firm in order to ensure that our clients receive comprehensive and forward-looking advice.

 - Provision of regular advice to a medium-sized bank on general banking law matters (e.g. on bank transfer business, enforcements, etc.)